demispatti/cb-parallax/readme.txt

 == Description ==

-Responsive, parallaxing fullscreen background image.
+Responsive, fullscreen background image with a parallax effect.

 == Features ==

 - Custom background image
 - One Image for all pages or individual images and effects on a per post basis
-- Compatible with posts, pages and products
+- Compatible with posts, pages, products, and many more
 - Optional fullscreen background parallax effect
 - Works vertically and, for fun, horizontally
-- Supports and is supported by Nicescroll
 - Various overlays to choose from

 == Requirements ==

 Your theme must support the core WordPress implementation of the [Custom Backgrounds](https://codex.wordpress.org/Custom_Backgrounds) theme feature.

-In order to use the parallax feature, I decided to set the minimum required image dimensions to 1920px * 1200px, so that covers a fullHD screen with a slight vertical parallax movement ( Image height - viewport height, so 1200px - 1080px gives 120px offset to move the image.
+In order to use the parallax feature, I decided to set the minimum required image dimensions to 1920px * 1200px, which covers a fullHD screen with a slight vertical parallax movement ( Image height - viewport height, so 1200px - 1080px gives 120px offset to move the image.
 I hope you get the point here.).

-Your theme's layout must be "boxed" somehow or an opacity should be added to the page content container for the background image to be seen.
-This is up to you.
+You most likely need to edit some css in order to "uncover" the background image or parts of it respectively.
+Your theme's layout should be "boxed", or an opacity should be added to the page content container for the background image to be seen.

 PHP version 5.6 or above.